-- 29. The Council has dedicated resources to support the implementation of its Information Governance Framework.
-The role these teams play in that regard are briefly set out below. - 30.
+- 27. The Council has dedicated resources to support the implementation of its Information Governance Framework.
+The role these teams play in that regard are briefly set out below. - 28.
 The Information Governance Team provides expert advice, guidance and training to all staff on Information Governance and supports the DPO in their role.
-The Team coordinates the management and reporting of data incidents and breaches; supports the production of DPIAs and Information Sharing Agreements (ISAs) to minimise information risk; maintains information to evidence compliance with data protection law (e.g. registers of surveillance cameras; submits the annual Data Security and Protection Toolkit etc). - The Complaints and Information Team processes information rights requests (e.g. Subject Access Requests (SARs); erasure requests etc), Freedom of Information requests and Environmental Information requests. - 32.
-The IT Security team is the lead for cyber security management and advice for the Council's IT infrastructure, and for the annual IT Health Check for the PSN (Public Sector Network) Accreditation. - 33.
+The Team coordinates the management and reporting of data incidents and breaches; supports the production of DPIAs and Information Sharing Agreements (ISAs) to minimise information risk; maintains information to evidence compliance with data protection law (e.g. registers of surveillance cameras; submits the annual Data Security and Protection Toolkit etc). - 29.
+The Complaints and Information Team processes information rights requests (e.g. Subject Access Requests (SARs); erasure requests etc), Freedom of Information requests and Environmental Information requests. - 30.
+The IT Security team is the lead for cyber security management and advice for the Council's IT infrastructure, and for the annual IT Health Check for the PSN (Public Sector Network) Accreditation. - 31.
 The Records Management Service is provided by Inspire.
-It produces and maintains the Council's Data Retention and Destruction Standard and provides records management advice and storage to all departments of the County Council.
-It controls the guantity and
+It produces and maintains the Council's Data Retention and Destruction Standard and provides records management advice and paper records storage to all departments of the County Council.
+It controls the quantity and length of time that paper records are retained by carrying out annual reviews and maintains an audit log of information use.

-- length of time that paper records are retained by carrying out annual reviews and maintains an audit log of information use. - 34.
-The Solutions 4 Data Service provides a digitisation service which enables paper documents to be scanned and indexed to enable easy retrieval. - 35.
-The Legal Services team provides expert legal advice on data protection law and information governance matters to all service teams, including the Information Governance, Complaints and Information and Information Security teams. - 36.
-The Policy, Intelligence and Performance Team provides advice and guidance on data quality and more technical aspects of data minimisation (i.e. anonymisation and pseudonymisation). - 37.
+- 32. The Solutions 4 Data Service provides a digitisation service which enables paper documents to be scanned and indexed to enable easy retrieval. - 33.
+The Legal Services team provides expert legal advice on data protection law and information governance matters to all service teams, including the Information Governance, Complaints and Information and Information Security teams. - 34.
+The Business Intelligence Unit provides advice and guidance on data quality and more technical aspects of data minimisation (i.e. anonymisation and pseudonymisation). - 35.
 The Internal Audit Service provides independent assurance of the Council's approach to risk management, control and governance in order that systems and processes are made more effective.